 |Solubility in water||Insoluble|

-Vinseal additive is a superior lost-circulation material and bridging agent.
-It is highly effective when used for drilling high-permeability/high-porosity zones.
-The product is available in three different grind sizes: Fine, MediuM, and Coarse.
-Unlike conventional fibrous lost-circulation materials, Vinseal does not adversely impact the electrical stability of invert emulsion drilling fluids.
+VINSEAL additive is a superior lost-circulation material and bridging agent.
+It is highly effective when used for drilling high-permeability, high-porosity zones.
+The product is available in fine, medium, and coarse.
+Unlike conventional fibrous lost-circulation materials, VINSEAL material does not adversely impact the electrical stability of invert-emulsion drilling fluids.

-Vinseal additive is designed to bridge and seal permeable formations, reducing the possibility of stuck pipe, controlling lost circulation, and providing filtration control.
+VINSEAL additive is designed to bridge and seal permeable formations, reducing the possibility of stuck pipe, controlling lost circulation, and providing filtration control.
 It is compatible with water-, oil-, and synthetic-based mud systems.
-The recommended whole mud treatment to control seepage loss in permeable formations ranges from 6 to 57 kg/ m3 (2 to 20 lb/bbl).
-Concentrations in the range of 57 to 100 kg/m3 (20 to 35 lb/bbl) are recommended for more severe lost circulation.
+The recommended whole mud treatment to control seepage loss in permeable formations ranges from 2 to lbm/bbl [6 to 57 kg/m3].
+Concentrations in the range of 20 to 35 lbm/bbl [57 to 100 kg/m3] are recommended for more severe lost circulation.

-On the basis of its special particle size distribution, Vinseal Fine is recommended for most applications.
-Very-high-permeability formations, such as fractured carbonates and conglomerates, may require the MediuM- or Coarse-grade products.
+On the basis of its special particle size distribution, fine-grind VINSEAL material is recommended for most applications.
+Very-high-permeability formations, such as fractured carbonates and conglomerates, may require the medium- or coarse-grade products.

 After the initial treatment, periodic treatments should be carried out to maintain the desired concentration.
-Significant quantities of Vinseal MediuM and Vinseal Coarse additive will be removed by fine-mesh shale shaker screens (100 mesh or finer).
+Significant quantities of medium- or coarse-grind VINSEAL material will be removed by fine-mesh shale shaker screens (100 mesh or finer).

 Like any other product, pilot testing to determine compatibility with mud properties and any resulting impact is recommended before adding high concentrations.

 Bioassay information is available upon request.
-Handle as an industrial chemical, wearing protective equipment and observing the precautions as described in the Material Safety Data Sheet (MSDS)
+Handle as an industrial chemical, wearing protective equipment and observing the precautions as described in the safety data sheet.

-Vinseal is packaged in 22.7 kg (50 lb), multi-wall, paper sacks.
+VINSEAL material is packaged in 50-lbm [22.7-kg] multiwall paper sacks.
 Store in a dry location away from sources of heat or ignition, and minimize dust.